Avatar

 Be aware

-It is 5.4, and it is experimental feature.
-So learn about it, try it.
-But remember that feature is not production ready.
+As of 5.4, it is and experimental feature.
+I advise to learn about it and try it, but remember that this feature is not production ready.

 Problem

 Garbage Collection runs every X seconds.
-But before “collect” memory, GC should define which objects should be collected.
+But before memory can be “collected”, GC should decide which objects are considered “garbage”.
 It is called reachability analysis.
-The main idea is check references, and mark objects which should be cleaned.
-But if you have a lot of objects loaded, this process may take a while, or even longer.
-This leads to lags or stutters.
+The main idea is to check references and mark unreachable objects for cleaning.
+Yet when you have a lot of objects loaded, this process may take a while, leading to lags or stutters.

 Incremental Reachability Analysis

-But 5.4 introduces new technique.
-Now we can split reachability analysis across multiple frames, instead of running analysis in single frame.
+5.4 introduces new technique.
+Now we can split reachability analysis across multiple frames instead of running analysis in a single frame.

 First of all, it doesn’t work with UPROPERTY and raw pointers.
-If you want use this feature, you should use TObjectPtr (if you don’t know what is it, read here)
+For incremental reachability analysis, TObjectPtr are required. (if you don’t know what this is, read here)

 As soon as you mark TObjectPtr as UPROPERTY, it becomes trackable by engine.
-Unreal’s source code is almost full compatible with TObjectPtr, so you should prefer them to raw pointers.
+Unreal’s source code is almost fully compatible with TObjectPtr, so you should prefer them to raw pointers.

-Secondly, to enable IGC, add to your DefaultEngine.ini:
+Secondly, to enable IGC, add the following to your DefaultEngine.ini:

 [ConsoleVariables]